U-Pick Apples at Soons Orchards FAQ

 Sorry, U-Pick is very rustic!
 There is no designated picnic area and facilities are limited to a port-o-jon.

-There are great lunch/food options available at the main store at the Tap Room.
+There are great lunch/food options available next to the main store, at the Tap Room.
 As our parking and seating are limited during busy fall weekends, we can’t accommodate extended family picnics (+ outside food & beverage are not allowed) during the high season (mid-Sept to end of October).

-There is a local park (Shannon Park) a few minutes away in Slate Hill.
+There is a local park (Shannen Park) food for picnicking a few minutes away in Slate Hill.

 Can I bring a tour bus to apple picking?